 Setting aside the visibility issues, our Cooper S Convertible’s interior looked sharp.
 A big part of that was its extra-cost leather interior, but Mini seems to have prioritized making its interiors pretty.
 From the finish on the dashboard to the look of the toggle switches, nothing looks cheap.

-The Mini Cooper Convertible is also roomy enough, with long driver-seat travel.
-The rear seat in this lile four-seat Mini Cooper, however, isn’t very functional.
+The Mini is also roomy enough, with long driver-seat travel.
+The rear seat, however, isn’t very functional.
 With the front seat where I’d have it to drive, I couldn’t fit back there if I tried (I’m 6 feet 2 inches tall).

 Mini Connected’s saving grace, though, is its buttons and knobs.
 Not only are things like tuning the radio stations and adjusting the volume done by physical controls, there are also dedicated buttons that take you directly to the navigation system, radio or media, for example.
 That part was quick to learn and easy to use.
 Mini also deserves praise for its dials, knobs and switches, which feel substantial.
 In earlier versions of the Mini — Convertible or otherwise — those controls felt flimsy.

 Elsewhere, there’s a center armrest that opens to reveal a useful storage space.
 However, I found it interfered with my ability to use the gearshift, so I had to fold it out of the way.
 Once out of the way, it looked pretty dorky in its upright/angled position.

 Cargo & Storage